List of Kentucky supplemental roads and rural secondary highways (600–699): Kentucky Route 609

 Kentucky Route 609 is a 6.220 mi state highway in Pendleton County that runs from Kentucky Route 159 at Concord to Kentucky Route 177 east of Meridian.

 Major intersections

 Kentucky Route 611

 Kentucky Route 611 is a 5.993 mi state highway in Pike County that runs from Kentucky Route 195 at Lookout to U.S. Routes 23 and 119 east of Jonancy via Lookout.

 Major intersections

 Kentucky Route 612

 Kentucky Route 612 is a 8.636 mi state highway in northeastern Pike County that runs from Kentucky Route 468 south of Rural to Kentucky Route 292 northeast of Turkey Creek via Turkey Creek.

 Major intersections

 Kentucky Route 613

 Kentucky Route 613 is a 9.680 mi state highway in eastern Powell County that runs from Kentucky Routes 11 and 15 at Bowen to Forestry Road No. 23 at the Menifee County line northeast of Old Lombard.

 Major intersections

+Kentucky Route 614

+Kentucky Route 614 was a state Highway in Calloway County.
+It ran from KY 280 east of Pottertown east via Poplar Springs Road.
+The road was given to Calloway County on June 16, 1985.